Hi REMOVED,

 and attend in person or on zoom (link to meeting details)

 On October 1st the Council told us they heard us and apologized for missing so many critical details.
 We asked for one main thing.
 Stop the amendment and get an Urban Forestry Plan first.
 We need to lead with science and develop a plan that addresses all issues around trees.
 The Council wants us to accept the loopholes and see how bad it can be.
 We can't afford to lose our mature trees to rushed decisions.
 The more concerning thing is that Councilmember Omari Fergurson spearheaded this amendment and is breaking the rules that he is trying to set.
-Should he be recalled?
+Shouldn't he recuse himself?

 Pause the amendment and fast-track a process to address hazardous trees while maintaining strong protections.
 Adopt an urban forestry plan, enforce on-site replacements, require permits for Public Works, and restore community notifications.
 South Pasadena deserves higher standards of tree management.